1991 Perfect Storm

-The 1991 Perfect Storm, also known as The No-Name Storm (especially in the years immediately after it took place) and the Halloween Gale/Storm, was a nor'easter that absorbed Hurricane Grace, and ultimately evolved into a small unnamed hurricane itself late in its life cycle.
+The 1991 Perfect Storm, also known as The No-Name Storm (especially in the years immediately after it took place) and the Halloween Gale/Storm, was a damaging and deadly nor'easter (i.e., extratropical cyclone impacting the Atlantic Provinces of Canada) in October 1991.
+While initially an extratropical cyclone, it absorbed Hurricane Grace to its south, later evolving into a small, unnamed Category 1 hurricane.
+The storm lashed the East coast of the United States with high waves and coastal flooding during its extratropical cyclone phase.
+Damage from the storm totaled over $200 million (1991 USD) and resulted in thirteen fatalities, six of them from the sinking of the Andrea Gail, which later inspired the book and movie The Perfect Storm.
+The nor'easter received its name, playing off the common expression, after a conversation between Boston National Weather Service forecaster Robert Case and author Sebastian Junger.

 The initial area of low pressure developed off the coast of Atlantic Canada on October 28.
-Forced southward by a ridge to its north, it reached its peak intensity as a large and powerful cyclone.
-The storm lashed the east coast of the United States with high waves and coastal flooding before turning to the southwest and weakening.
-Moving over warmer waters, the system transitioned into a subtropical cyclone before becoming a tropical storm.
-It executed a loop off the Mid-Atlantic states and turned toward the northeast.
-On November 1, the system evolved into a full-fledged hurricane, with peak sustained winds of 75 miles per hour (120 km/h), although the National Hurricane Center left it unnamed to avoid confusion amid media interest in the precursor extratropical storm.
-It later received the name "the Perfect Storm" (playing off the common expression) after a conversation between Boston National Weather Service forecaster Robert Case and author Sebastian Junger.
+Forced southward by a ridge to its north, it reached its peak intensity as a large and powerful extratropical cyclone.
+Moving over warmer waters, the system transitioned into a subtropical cyclone and subsequently into a tropical storm.
+It then executed a counter-clockwise loop off the Mid-Atlantic states and turned toward the Northeast.
+On November 1, the system evolved into a Category 1 hurricane, with peak sustained winds of 75 miles per hour (120 km/h).
+The National Hurricane Center left it unnamed in order to avoid public confusion, since the storm was already widely reported in its earlier, extratropical phase.
+The tropical system weakened, striking Nova Scotia as a tropical storm before dissipating.
 The system was the twelfth and final tropical cyclone, the eighth tropical storm, and fourth hurricane in the 1991 Atlantic hurricane season.
-The tropical system weakened, striking Nova Scotia as a tropical storm before dissipating.